 The Magnetic Rotor Technology

 Once the magnets are fixed into position, the assembly is then precision ground on the outer diameter and bearing surfaces.
-Following the grinding operation, a metallic retention sleeve is heat shrunk onto the outer diameter of the magnet, before attaching the shaft and end collars.
+Following the grinding operation, a metallic retention sleeve is a heat shrunk onto the outer diameter of the magnet, before attaching the shaft and end collars.
 Sleeving the magnetic rotor prior to magnetisation allows for a higher elevated temperature during the sleeving process without permanent loss to the magnetic strength.
 The result is a higher pre-stress on the magnets, which allows a higher operational rotation speed.

-The rotor sleeve is then machined back to a thickness of 0.15mm before being cleaned prior to magntisation.
+The rotor sleeve is then machined back to a thickness of 0.15mm before being cleaned prior to magnetisation.
 The magnetic rotor assembly is magnetised in a bespoke Bunting designed and built post-assembly magnetising fixture.
 Following magnetic saturation tests, the magnetic rotors are packed ready for despatch.

 Meeting Aerospace Requirements

 In order to meet the ongoing customer’s required usage, Bunting has increased the stock position of semi-finished and finished components.

 In order to smooth out potentially price volatility of SmCo magnets over the term of the project, the customer provided initial funding and future order cover to forward purchase key raw materials.